johe37/ansible-role-packer/README.md

-# ansible-role-packer
+# Ansible role Packer

-Ansible role for settings up image on:
+Ansible role for settings up images.

+The tasks currenly support to build images on:

 - QEMU
+- Proxmox